hak9292/dinner-and-a-movie/README.md

 WHEN I click "Try Again" under the movie theater that it provides for me THEN it gives me a new movie theater, and local storage is updated

+WHEN I click "Share"
+THEN a link containing all restaurant and movie theater info is created and displayed to the user

+WHEN I click "Copy Link"
+THEN that link will copy to your clipboard
 ```
 ## User Flow Diagram